alexbarnes/yuubi/README.md

 Yuubi
 =====

-This is the Java application which powers the Yuubi stock tracking and product management system.
+This is the Java application which powers the Yuubi product mangement and shop application.